tscomm99/purple-team-workshop-2025-01/blueteam_refinement.md

+As we've seen, sometimes detections go missing.
+Looking into Splunk, running a simple search `index=win mimikatz` reveals many events missed.

-Going back to the basics, a simple keyword can be added to a lookup, for searching or handling exceptions
+Going back to the basics, a simple keyword can be added to a lookup, for future searches
 ```
 | makeresults
 | eval searchterm="mimikatz"